harness/developer-hub/docs/platform/git-experience/oauth-integration.md

 ### Gitlab

 For [GitLab](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application), users need to ensure that their Vanity URL is added to the OAuth application's redirect URI list.
-They must provide their subdomain to have the Vanity URL whitelisted.
+Customer must provide their subdomain to have the Vanity URL whitelisted.
 Contact [Harness Support](mailto:support@harness.io) to complete this process.

 Example: If your subdomain is `yourcompany.harness.io`, the redirect URI would be: